The History of Plumbing: A Comprehensive History of the Word 'Plumber'

 What are some common plumbing problems that homeowners have to face?

-What should I look for when hiring an plumber?
+What should I look for when I am hiring the services of a plumber?

-How can I prevent plumbing issues in my home?
+How can I prevent problems with my plumbing in my house?